Diversity at PTC

 What do Safe Zone members do?

 Safe Zone members agree to be aware of the presence of GLBT individuals.
 Members also believe campuses and communities are enriched by the diversity of GLBT individuals and are willing to assist individuals in accessing helpful support and information.
-Safe Zone members also agree to maintain confidentiality at work and comfortably use inclusive language, avoid sterotyping and do not assume heterosexuality.
+Safe Zone members also agree to maintain confidentiality at work and comfortably use inclusive language, avoid stereotyping and do not assume heterosexuality.
 Lastly and most importantly, Safe Zone members may make a difference in someone's life and possibly never know about it.
 Learn more about PTC's Safe Zone program and its initial launch at PTC in Oct.
 2010.